Emperor

-An emperor (from imperator, via empereor) is a monarch, and usually the sovereign ruler of an empire or another type of imperial realm.
-Empress, the female equivalent, may indicate an emperor's wife (empress consort), mother/grandmother (empress dowager/grand empress dowager), or a woman who rules in her own right and name (empress regnant).
-Emperors are generally recognized to be of the highest monarchic honor and rank, surpassing kings.
+An emperor (from imperator, via empereor) is the (male) ruler of an empire.
+Empress, the female equivalent, may indicate an emperor's wife (empress consort), mother/grandmother (empress dowager/grand empress dowager), or a woman who rules in her own right and name (empress regnant or suo jure).
+Emperors are generally recognized to be of the highest monarchic honour and rank, surpassing king.
 In Europe, the title of Emperor has been used since the Middle Ages, considered in those times equal or almost equal in dignity to that of Pope due to the latter's position as visible head of the Church and spiritual leader of the Catholic part of Western Europe.
-The Emperor of Japan is the only currently reigning monarch whose title is translated into English as "Emperor".
+The emperor of Japan is the only currently reigning monarch whose title is translated into English as "Emperor".

-Both emperors and kings are monarchs or sovereigns, but both emperor and empress are considered the higher monarchical titles.
+Both emperors and kings are monarchs or sovereigns, both emperor and empress are considered monarchical titles.
 In as much as there is a strict definition of emperor, it is that an emperor has no relations implying the superiority of any other ruler and typically rules over more than one nation.
 Therefore, a king might be obliged to pay tribute to another ruler, or be restrained in his actions in some unequal fashion, but an emperor should in theory be completely free of such restraints.
 However, monarchs heading empires have not always used the title in all contexts—the British sovereign did not assume the title Empress of the British Empire even during the incorporation of India, though she was declared Empress of India.

-In Western Europe, the title of Emperor was used exclusively by the Holy Roman Emperor, whose imperial authority was derived from the concept of translatio imperii, i.e. they claimed succession to the authority of the Western Roman Emperors, thus linking themselves to Roman institutions and traditions as part of state ideology.
-Although initially ruling much of Central Europe and northern Italy, by the 19th century the Emperor exercised little power beyond the German-speaking states.
+In Western Europe, the title of Emperor was used exclusively by the Holy Roman Emperor, whose imperial authority was derived from the concept of translatio imperii, i.e., they claimed succession to the authority of the Roman emperors, thus linking themselves to Roman institutions and traditions as part of state ideology.
+Although initially ruling much of Central Europe and northern Italy, by the 19th century, the emperor exercised little power beyond the German-speaking states.